MounikaRadha/Project1/summer /news whatsapp/architecture.md

 - on payment success and after adding email,need to show it in frontend done
 - remove unnecessary alerts done
-- code comments done for fronted
+- code comments done
-- refactor done for frontend
+- refactor done
 - cron job function to go through the db column and call send email function
-- code cleanup done for frontend
+- code cleanup done